miklosduma/dita_link_validator/dita_link_validator/tests/test_files/sample_markdown1.md

 ## To use a tutorial <a name="use_tutorial"></a>:
  1. Open the SPARKL Developer Console
  2. Create a new folder
- 3. Build the mix in the [Editor](http://docs.sparkl.com/#TopicRoot/Editor/the_editor_c.html) with the help of our video guides
+ 3. Build the mix in the [Editor][editor link] with the help of our video guides

  ## Bulk importing all example configurations
  ### Dependencies